flatironinstitute/FREYA/DataAnalysis/README.md

 The analysis requires source data which is not included in the repository to protect privacy and intellectual property.
 The required data must be mounted to the container or provided in some other way.
-We provide synthetic sample data in TODO.
+We provide synthetic sample data in `synthetic_data/`.

 To run the image with a mounted data directory located at `/Path/to/your/data`